"Albert Spalding

 to follow", which was first published in 1943.

-his Remington recordings, Albert Spalding recorded for Edison and
+he made his Remington recordings, Albert Spalding recorded in his

-for Victor.
 He made the bulk of his recordings in the shellac era.
+The 1942 and

-The 1942 and 1948 editions of 'The Gramophone Shop Encyclopaedia of
+1948 editions of 'The Gramophone Shop Encyclopaedia of Recorded Music'

 du Diable Vert - 10" - Victor V-12914